-7. If you have identified a log that may help you understand the attack, pin it to the chart by clicking on .
-This log will be added to the chart as a new event, and modifies the chart as a result.

-To list only logs that match items in the chart, click on Pinned only.
+7. If you have identified a log that may help you understand the attack, pin it to the chart by clicking on 📕.
+This log will be added to the chart as a new event, and modifies the chart as To list only logs that match items in the chart, click on Pinned only.

-In our example, if you pin the log that mentions the creation of the invoice.doc file, you can understand how the attack was performed: the malware was launched on the workstation by an infected Word document (invoice.doc) that the user downloaded via Chrome and opened.
-It was a phishing attempt blocked by SES Evolution.
+In our example, if you pin the log that mentions the creation of the invoice.doc file, you can understand how the attack was performed: the malware was launched on the workstation by an infected Word document (invoice.doc) that the user downloaded via

 - 8. To examine a specific part of the chart more closely, move your mouse and zoom using the buttons at the bottom right of the chart.
 You can also use the left button on the mouse together with the scroll wheel. - 9.
 Since identical processes are grouped by default, disable Group events at the top on the right to deploy items and analyze them individually. - 10.
-Once you have completed your analysis, click on Close to return to the standard log panel.
+Once you have completed your analysis, click on the back arrow at the top on the left to return to the standard log panel.
 All your changes will be saved and appear the next time you open the incidents view.